 The Partnership key evaluation questions (KEQs) crystallise the purpose of the M&E Plan and the primary audience's information needs for understanding Partnership outcomes, impact, process implementation and adherence to principles.
-The distinction the Partnership makes between outcomes and impact (see Section 4.3) is reflected in the KEQs.

 The KEQs (Table 2) provide the organising construct for all monitoring and evaluation activities at both the Partnership and component levels, guiding all M&E data collection and providing the structure against which evaluation reporting will occur.
 The component-level M&E plans have tailored the Partnership KEQs related to outcomes and broader impact to the unique nature of the components.